DavidSpickett/BadgerKernel/design.md

 Then we resume the user thread and it continues as normal.

-They key point being, we don't need to know which signal each context refers to.
+They key point is that we don't need to know which signal each context refers to.
 We simply remove a saved context each time we see the magic end address.

 # TODO: user threads